 If you’re worried about staying on track with your due dates, it helps to not only break up the project into small tasks but to give each of those tasks a deadline too.
 A Gantt chart is an action plan template that makes this easy.

-In a Gantt chart, you have a vertical calendar that extends to your project’s final deadline.
+In an online Gantt chart, you have a vertical calendar that extends to your project’s final deadline.
 Moving horizontally across the calendar, you use lines or bars to plot when you’ll do each task for the project.

 You can blend this with the other strategies.
 For instance, use the column outlining method to come up with all the major and minor action items.
 Then, use a Gantt chart to schedule when you’ll tackle each one.
 You can use different colors for each stage to keep a visual eye on your progress.
 This is also an easy way to divide tasks among multiple team members.